-- The Assembly would not have any revenue raising powers and would operate within the block grant system.
-Accordingly Westminster would hold the purse strings and full participation in Parliament and liaison with government would be crucial to ensure NI's needs are articulated in the spending rounds.
+that would ensure that the Assembly would have some flexibility in decision making and some scope for determining its' own policies and priorities.
+Full participation in Pailiament and haison with government, however, would be crucial to ensure NI's needs are articulated in the spending rounds.
 Law will still be made at Westminster - albeit not by Orders in Council.
 This all means that a partnership between the Assembly, Parliament and government should evolve.
 That partnership could take several forms but at the very least the Assembly should be able to influence legislation before Parliament.
 Again using the Welsh proposals, the Secretary of State should be obliged to consult with the Assembly about the NI legislative programme.
 The Assembly could debate the programme and present responses.
-In addition the assembly could debate matters of interest/concern to NI and let Parliament know its' views. - A rights framework is an essential part of the Strand One component of the Talks.
-We welcome the incorporation of ECHR into UK domestic law and can envisage protocols relating specifically to Northern Ireland.
-It is in the interests of the Unionist community to have a rights culture and protection regime in NI second to none.
+In addition the assembly could debate matters of interest/concern to NI and let Parliament know its' views.